VerdantPanda/NETS-213-Project/README.md

 NETS 213 project by Ibrahim Fagbamila, Izzy Kim, Nick Ng, &amp; Susan Xie

 ## Major Project Components:
-Building the website for users and workers to interact with (9 pts) Key site features:
+Building the website for users and workers to interact with (9 pts)<br/>
+Key site features:
 - Allow users to upload photos
 - Allow workers to wait and receive alerts for jobs when photos are uploaded